 According to Dr. Axe, there are many dangerous chemicals used in manufacturing the bags of microwave popcorn, chemicals that end up in our bodies, doing us harm and especially harming the liver.

 But it’s not these chemicals alone that do all those bad things!
-All the flavors and fats that those popcorn bags are full of turn it into a caloric bomb: high in fats, salt and even added sugars, making a somewhat safe snack extremely dangerous, especially for those who already suffer from NAFLD.
+All the flavors and fats that those popcorn bags are full of turn it into a caloric bomb: high in fats, salt and even added sugars, making a somewhat safe snack extremely dangerous, especially for those who already suffer from a fatty liver disease.

-In the end, it’s safe to say that all popcorn that we don’t prepare at home ourselves using a minimum number of ingredients (ideally just corn kernels, maybe a bit of butter and salt or pepper) can be considered unhealthy and not recommended if you have NAFLD.
+In the end, it’s safe to say that all popcorn that we don’t prepare at home ourselves using a minimum number of ingredients (ideally just corn kernels and maybe a bit of salt or pepper) can be considered unhealthy and not recommended if you have NAFLD.

-There might be some products out there that are just as safe, but they are not common, so make sure to read the label and the ingredients if you’re planning to buy a bag for your microwave.
+There might be some products out there that are just as safe, but they are not common, so make sure to read the label and the ingredients if you’re planning to buy a bag for your microwave – or ready made popcorn.

-Can you eat popcorn if you have a fatty liver?
+Can you eat popcorn with a fatty liver disease?

 So… can you have this as a snack if you have NAFLD?
 As you probably understood from reading the Pros and Cons above, it’s best to stay away from most popcorn for sure.

-Those microwave bags or movie theater popcorn or anything that;s made of more than just the corn kernels should be considered completeley out of question because of all the chemicals, additives and extra fats (and sometimes extra sugars).
+Those microwave bags or movie theater popcorn or anything that’s made of more than just the corn kernels should be considered completely out of question because of all the chemicals, additives and extra fats (and sometimes extra sugars).

 But if you do want to snack on some popcorn, you can definitely do so if you buy plain corn kernels (ideally organic) and prepare them at home, popping them in the microwave or in a pan and only adding a bit of salt, garlic powder or pepper on top.